These 6 prepaid SIM cards for U.S. tourists will take your 2026 travels to the next level

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Thanks to the constantly improving network infrastructure and a diverse range of plans, you can't go wrong with any wireless service provider these days, be it a regular carrier or an MVNO.
-Selecting the right prepaid SIM card primarily depends on your use.
-If you'll only be staying for a few days, we suggest Ultra Mobile's 3GB plan.
-The plan offers Wi-Fi calling, unlimited talk and text, and monthly international calling credit.
+Thanks to the ever-improving network infrastructure and a wide range of plans, you can't go wrong with any wireless service provider these days, be it a regular carrier or an MVNO.
+Selecting the right prepaid SIM card primarily depends on your usage.
+If you'll only be staying for a few days, we suggest Ultra Mobile's 4GB plan.
+It includes Wi-Fi calling, unlimited talk and text, hotspot, and even monthly international calling credit.

-Conversely, if you'll be staying for a few months, any of Mint Mobile's plans will be perfect.
-Owned by T-Mobile, it offers excellent network coverage and benefits such as mobile hotspot functionality and free calls to Mexico and Canada.
-You can even avail a free trial, and if you like the service, sign up for multiple months for great savings.
+Conversely, if you'll be staying for a few months, any of Mint Mobile's plans will be ideal.
+Owned by T-Mobile, it gives you excellent network coverage and benefits like mobile hotspot functionality and even free calls to Mexico, Canada, and the United Kingdom.
+You can also avail a free trial, and if you like the service, sign up for multiple months for great savings.

-AT&T offers excellent coverage and is ideal if you travel a lot.
+AT&T offers excellent coverage and is perfect if you travel a lot.
 Although you'll pay more, you'll get good speed and coverage.

 Should you get an international add-on with your current service provider?

-Almost every mobile operator in the world has partnerships with lots of service providers in other countries.
-This alternative looks tempting because it simplifies things: you only deal with your current service provider, not the one you're unfamiliar with.
-You can activate a suitable international add-on on your existing SIM card before coming to the country and even have service when waiting for a connecting flight.
-However, be aware that these add-ons are often expensive, and coverage might not be as good as it would be with a carrier in the United States.
+Almost every mobile operator in the world has partnerships with many (if not all) of the service providers in other countries.
+This alternative seems better because it simplifies things: you only have to deal with your current service provider, and not the one you're unfamiliar with.
+You can activate a suitable international add-on on your existing SIM card before coming to the country and even have wireless service when waiting for a connecting flight.
+However, note that these add-ons are often quite expensive, and network coverage might not be as good as it would be with a local carrier based and operating in the United States.

 How about eSIM platforms?